Constitution Day in Uzbekistan

 The History Of Constitution Day In Uzbekistan

 For two years, the Constitutional Commission worked on a draft of the constitution.
 On December 8th, during the XI session of the Supreme Council of the Republic of Uzbekistan, the Republic of Uzbekistan adopted its constitution.
-This document is the highest authority in the country and helped to establish the foundation for the Uzbek state.
+This document is the highest legal authority in the country and helped establish the foundation for the Uzbek state.

 Observing Constitution Day In Uzbekistan

 There are also special fundraising drives held on this day to raise money for a variety of different charities.
-The largest events are held in Tashkent, the capital of Uzbekistan, but lesser events are held in every village, town, and city across the country.
+The largest events are held in Tashkent, the capital of Uzbekistan, but smaller events are held in every village, town, and city across the country.

 Where is it celebrated?